 A WOE approach is used to evaluate information from potential candidate analogues as described by Wang et al. (2012).
 In this procedure, commonalities in structural/physicochemical properties, toxicokinetics, metabolism, toxicity, or mode of action (MOA) between potential analogues and chemical(s) of concern are identified.
 Emphasis is given to toxicological and/or toxicokinetic similarity over structural similarity.
-Analogue candidates are excluded if they do not have commonality or demonstrate significantly different physicochemical properties and toxicokinetic profiles that set them apart from the pool of potential analogues and/or chemical(s) of concern.
-From the remaining potential analogues, the most appropriate analogue (most biologically or toxicologically relevant analogue chemical, based on expert judgement) with the highest structural similarity and/or more sensitive toxicity value is selected.
+Analogue candidates are excluded if they do not have commonality or demonstrate different physicochemical properties and toxicokinetic profiles that set them apart from the pool of potential analogues and/or chemical(s) of concern.
+From the remaining potential analogues, the most appropriate analogue (most biologically or toxicologically relevant analogue chemical, based on expert judgement) with the highest structural similarity and/or the more sensitive toxicity value is selected.

 Across the analogues, there are structural, metabolic, and toxicity-like similarities.
 As discussed previously, when considering structural similarity, the analogues with bulkier alkyl side chains had lower percent similarity scores, and TNT appeared to be the closest structural analogue.
-When considering metabolism, TNT was identified as the most appropriate analogue because one of its primary metabolites is the target chemical, 4-ADNT, and both compounds share downstream metabolites.
-The herbicidal analogues (isopropalin, pendimethalin) have larger alkyl side chains and are likely to be toxicokinetically different, and thus, less appropriate analogue, 2-methyl-5-nitroaniline, has lower structural similarity, lower metabolic similarity, and weaker toxicological similarity.
-The overlap between TNT and 4-ADNT in metabolic pathways is expected to result in a concomitant overlap in target organs and toxicological effects.
-There is strong toxicity-like concordance in the health effects of all the chemically similar analogues, in that all the potential analogues had the liver and blood as target organs, supporting the use of chemicals with similar structural and toxicological properties.
+When considering metabolism, TNT was identified as the most appropriate metabolic analogue as one of its primary metabolites is the target chemical, 2-ADNT, and both compounds share downstream metabolites.
+The herbicidal analogues (isopropalin, pendimethalin) have larger alkyl side chains and are likely to be toxicokinetically different, and thus, less appropriate analogues.
+The herbicides also do not share metabolites with 2-ADNT.
+The other analogue, 2-methyl-5-nitroaniline, has lower structural similarity, lower metabolic similarity, and weaker toxicological similarity.
+The overlap between TNT and 2-ADNT in metabolic pathways is expected to result in a concomitant overlap in target organs and toxicological effects.
+There is strong toxicity-like concordance in the health effects of all the chemically similar analogues, in that all the potential analogues with available data had the liver and blood as target organs, supporting the use of analogue chemicals with similar structural and toxicological properties.
 Here, the analogue was chosen primarily based on metabolic similarity, structural similarity, and shared metabolites.
 In conclusion, TNT was the most appropriate analogue structurally and metabolically.
-The similarity of toxicological outcomes across the analogues builds confidence in the toxicologic read-across for 4-ADNT.
-TNT is also the most health-protective analogue because the point of departure (POD) and the corresponding RfD value are lower than the other potential analogue chemicals.
+The similarity of toxicological outcomes across the analogues builds confidence in the toxicologic read-across for 2-ADNT.
+TNT is also the most health-protective analogue because its point of departure (POD) and corresponding RfD value are lower than the other potential analogue chemicals.